 Part 7 - Services

 7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?

-'General Services' provided to all residents are: Operating the retirement village for the benefit and enjoyment of residents.
-Providing, operating and managing the community areas and facilities.
-Gardening and landscaping.
-Managing security at the village.
-Maintaining the security system, emergency help system and/or safety equipment (if any).
-Weekly rubbish collection.
-Weekly transport service for shopping and social outgoings.
-Maintaining fire-fighting and protection equipment.
-Cleaning, maintenance, repairs and replacements of and to the community areas and facilities, including electricity infrastructure.
-To the extent that in the future; a third party fails to supply; and the Scheme Operator must supply, Monitoring and eradicating pests in the communal areas of the village.
-Engaging necessary staff and contractors, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel.
-Arranging for relevant administrative, secretarial, book-keeping, accounting and legal services.
-Maintaining licences required in relation to the retirement village.
-Paying operating costs of the retirement village.
-Paying operating costs of the retirement village.
-Maintaining licences relating to the retirement village.
-Maintaining licences relating to the retirement village.
-Maintaining licences relating to the retirement village.
-Maintaining victures relating to the retirement village.
-Maintaining victures relating to the retirement village.
-Maintaining licences relating to the retirement village.
-Mainta
+'General Services' provided to all residents are:

+- Operating the retirement village for the benefit and enjoyment of residents. - Providing, operating and managing the community areas and facilities. - Gardening and landscaping. - Managing security at the village. - Maintaining the security system, emergency help system and/or safety equipment (if any). - Weekly rubbish collection. - Weekly transport service for shopping and social outgoings. - Maintaining fire-fighting and protection equipment. - Cleaning, maintenance, repairs and replacements of and to the community areas and facilities, including electricity infrastructure. - To the extent that in the future; - o a third party fails to supply; and - o the Scheme Operator must supply, hot water and air conditioning to units.

-personal services
+- Maintenance, repairs and replacements of and to units and items in, on or attached to units (except where this is the responsibility of a resident). - Monitoring and eradicating pests in the communal areas of the village. - Engaging necessary staff and contractors, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel. - Arranging for relevant administrative, secretarial, book-keeping, accounting and legal services. - Maintaining licences required in relation to the retirement village. - Paying operating costs of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. - Complying with the Retirement Villages Act 1999. - Any other general services funded via a general services charges budget for a financial year.